libuv/libuv/docs/src/tty.rst

 .. c:function:: int uv_tty_reset_mode(void)

     To be called when the program exits.
-Resets TTY settings to default values for the next process to take over.
+Resets the first TTY whose mode was changed to initial values for the next process to take over.

     This function is async signal-safe on Unix platforms but can fail with error code ``UV_EBUSY`` if you call it when execution is inside